 accounts for about 75 to 80 percent of childhood leukemias and 85 percent of newly diagnosed patients go on to become event-free survivors.
 In some cases, children who are treated for ALL and achieve an initial complete remission will have the disease

 return; this is known as relapsed acute lymphoblastic leukemia.

-Children with acute lymphobastic leukemia are treated through the
+Children and teens with acute lymphoblastic leukemia are treated at Dana-Farber/Boston Children's Cancer and Blood Disorders Center through the Childhood Leukemia Program.

 Dana-Farber/Boston Children's offers a wide array of support services and programs for pediatric patients and their families during and after cancer treatment.

 Because leukemia is a cancer of the bone marrow, the initial symptoms often are related to abnormal bone marrow function.
 Bone marrow is responsible for producing the body's blood cells, including the red blood cells, white blood cells, and platelets.

 While your child may experience symptoms differently, some of the most common ALL symptoms include: